 These elements are linked; a misstep or delay in one category can snowball into problems with other aspects of the project.
-Likewise, the more elements of a project with inadequate execution or planning, the more potential risks to the end goals.
-Without this understanding and a detailed project plan, partnerships risk major inefficiencies that can sacrifice time and money - and even regulatory approval.
+Likewise, the more elements of a project with inadequate execution or planning, the greater the potential risk to the end goals.
+Without this understanding and a detailed project plan, partnerships risk major inefficiencies that can sacrifice time and money-and even regulatory approval.